Cuyahoga Savings & Banking Company (Cleveland, OH)

 Description

-The bank suspended due to the disappearance of its president and inability to meet a large withdrawal; the 'run' (clamoring depositors) occurred after the suspension notice was posted.
+The bank suspended first due to the president's disappearance and insolvency; the run (clamoring depositors) occurred immediately after the suspension notice was posted.

 Events (4)